MockVerse

 Open AI Voice Preference to choose interviewer voice, locale, and playback style.
 Return to Profile with the back arrow after updating voice preferences.

 Open My Resumes to upload, activate, preview, or delete resumes.
 Upload supports .pdf, .doc, and .docx files with a maximum size of 5 MB.
-Each saved resume can be marked Active or Inactive; the active resume is used by profile-based practice and the AI Coach when available.
+Each saved resume can be marked Active or Inactive.
+Active resumes can be used by Profile Based practice, the text AI Coach, and—when private-beta access is granted—the Conversational MockVerse Coach.

 Open Refer Your Friend to send referral invitations.
 Enter one or more email addresses in Friend email(s), separated by commas, spaces, or new lines.
 The current dialog allows up to 5 invites at a time and sends them with Send invitations.